-This potential alternative meets the program objectives because it would restore tidal wetland processes and functions and maximize contiguous habitat areas and buffers.
+This potential alternative meets the program objectives because it would restore tidal wetland processes and functions and maximize contiguous habitat areas and buffers, joining a larger area of wetland to the existing Steamshovel Slough system in the North Area.
+This could enhance establishment and the spread of native species.
 The footprint of the levee for this alternative would take up less space than the footprint of the levee in the proposed program, because the existing flood protection along the Los Cerritos Channel is not as high as the flood protection along the San Gabriel River.
 The smaller footprint would provide additional space for wetland restoration compared to the proposed program.